armbian/documentation/docs/Developer-Guide_Build-Switches.md

     - This function might not work well with all distributions.
     - CRYPTROOT_MAPPER name might affect parallel image building
     - CRYPTROOT_PARAMETERS may not contain `=`; separate switches with spaces
-    - CRYPTROOT_AUTOUNLOCK stores entryption key in the /etc/rootfs.key
+    - CRYPTROOT_AUTOUNLOCK stores encryption key in the /etc/rootfs.key

 <hr>